 The Certificate of Advanced Study (CAS) in Library and Information Science is open to those who hold a master's degree in library and information science.
 Librarians, information scientists, and others in information management enroll in the program to refresh and update their skills, gain greater specialization in their professional training, or redirect their careers from one area to another.
-In addition to the formal digital libraries concentration, other examples of areas of concentration include library and information center administration, information technology, and information management.
-An area of concentration might also be a specific library function such as children's services, government information, science information, or technical services.
+In addition to the CAS in Digital Libraries, other areas of focus include library and information center administration, information technology, and information management as well as a specific library function such as children's services, government information, science information, or technical services.
 The CAS is available via Leep online learning.
 The CAS program does not lead into the PhD program.

 Note: The School of Information Sciences complies with the U.S. Department of Education's Gainful Employment requirements by disclosing information to applicants regarding our Certificate of Advanced Study program.
 Required information is available at the Office of the Provost's website.